dobretony/python-start-environment/README.md

 1. Created package 'authorization' that contains the auth.py and forms.py controller and model
 1. Added python-wtf and a WTForm for Login
 1. Added server side validation for LoginForm in the login method
+1. Added flask-sqlalchemy, an ORM for any SQL database
+1. Added flask-migrate, a tool for migrating data bases
+1. Created migration folder and migration script